-In addition to the above programs, Metropolitan staff is recommending refinements to the LRP to further expedite development of new projects and motivate increased production of projects.
-These refinements include:
+In addition to the above programs, Metropolitan staff is preparing further potential refinements to the LRP to further expedite development of new projects and motivate increased production of existing projects.
+These proposed refinements include:

 1. Increase the maximum incentive amount